by Andrea M. Darcy

 4. How much time do I have to do therapy?

 If you only have several months and then, say, are travelling abroad or moving countries, short-term therapy might make more sense for now.
-(That said, many long-term therapists nowadays can continue working with you via Skype counselling no matter where you are located).
+(That said, many long-term therapists nowadays can continue working with you via online therapy no matter where you are located).

 5. What can I afford at this time?